Want more recommendations for your family?

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 Parents Need to Know

-Guaranteed many anime fans are thrilled that the original long version is now what's available here -- the one released in theaters back in the '80s was shortened.
-It does feel a bit long at times, but if kids' minds wander during a discussion of why one village is fighting another they can just stare at the cool animation until they get back into it.
+Beautifully done, the story features a great message and a very admirable hero.
+Nausicaa of the Valley of the Wind comes from director Hayao Miyazaki of Spirited Away, Ponyo, and many other striking Japanese animated films.
+The level of creativity displayed, from each giant insect and toxic plant to the battered airship, is captivating.
+The dubbing in this version is pretty good, too.
+It's guaranteed that many anime fans are thrilled that the original full-length version is now available.
+Nausicaa of the Valley of the Wind does feel a bit long at times, but if kids' minds wander during a discussion of why one village is fighting another, they can just stare at the cool animation until they get back into it.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.